 You can implement an Agile process perfectly, but if you don't have an architecture that handles the stress of changing requirements, you will fail.
 Traditional, monolithic n-tier systems, including service-oriented architectures, just don't cut it.
 Allen Holub offers a two-day hands-on deep dive into designing and architecting systems that are robust in the face of change.

 Fundamentals of software architecture

-Mark Richards (Independent)
+Mark Richards (Self-employed)

 Being a software architect involves more than just drawing boxes and lines.
 It requires thinking like an architect, being a leader, and understanding the elements, patterns, and styles necessary to create effective software architectures.
 In a 2-day training course blending lecture and hands-on real-world group exercises, Mark Richards explores the many aspects of software architecture.

 Transitioning to microservices: Evolutionary approaches for building systems of systems